Faycal is an experienced economist, and university instructor.

 Faycal has a proven track record of providing common sense solutions to many issues facing the people of Saskatchewan.
 In his roles as Senior Policy Advisor and Senior Economist, he led the development of significant public policies and economic analyses in Alberta and Saskatchewan for the past fifteen years.

-Faycal has worked for the Saskatchewan Ministry of Economic and Cooperative Development, Saskatchewan Ministry of Social Services, Saskatchewan Housing Corporation, Alberta Ministry of Human Services, Saskatchewan Ministry of Labour Relations and Workplace Safety and he is currently working for Saskatchewan Ministry of Finance.
+Faycal has worked for the Saskatchewan Ministry of Economic and Cooperative Development, Saskatchewan Ministry of Social Services, Saskatchewan Housing Corporation, Alberta Ministry of Human Services, and the Saskatchewan Ministry of Labour Relations and Workplace Safety.

 During his time with the Alberta Ministry of Human Resources, Faycal helped shape a multibillions budget, and helped launch the evaluation of Housing First Program that housed 6,400 homeless people in Alberta.